rrusk/DancePracticeMusicPlayer/README.md

 The musical selections are assumed to be at the correct tempo and to be of appropriate length.
-Selections longer than 3m30s will fade out and end by 3m40s (210 seconds) regardless of length though this can be adjusted by modifying "song_max_playtime" in config.json.
+Selections longer than 3m30s will fade out and end by 3m40s (210 seconds) regardless of length though this can be adjusted by modifying "song_max_playtime" in the music settings.
 The volume of the musical selections should be normalized.

 To run the app, make sure to run the kivy activate script and then use